P A P E R N O O K

 Arts Therapy in practice.

-We often receive enquires asking us 'what is Arts Therapy' and how is this allied health service effective and different.
-Importantly, Arts Therapy is not about needing to be an artist or thinking that you have to be creative.
-Rather, it is about the process of using other modalities and the creative process as part of your therapeutic journey to help give you the words, images, symbols or any other feeling and sensation as a tool for exploring yourself and your experiences.
-We hold space for what you need to engage.
+If you're wondering 'what is Arts Therapy' and how is this allied health service effective and different, we are here to clarify.
+Importantly, Arts Therapy does not require your to be an artist or have any experience with creating.
+Rather, it is about the process of incorporating modalities as part of therapeutic creative processes to help give you the words, images, symbols, feelings and sensations as a tool.
+We hold space for what you need.

 Arts Therapy is experiential, embodied and uses all of the verbal and non-verbal cues to build a more informed picture and sense of awareness about our situations and relationships.
 It gives us the knowing and emotional intel we need in order to choose differently, adapt behaviours, make sense of the world and our ourselves, and ultimately live more aligned to our values.